Parameter Estimation in Nonlinear Multivariate Stochastic Differential Equations Based on Splitting Schemes: Introduction

 \section{Introduction}

 Stochastic differential equations (SDEs) are popular models for physical, biological, and socio-economic processes.
 Some recent applications include tipping points in the climate \citep{Ditlevsenx2}, the spread of COVID-19 \citep{HybridModelBayesian, SDECovid}, animal movements \citep{Langevin, VaryingCoefficientSDE} and cryptocurrency rates \citep{SDEBitcoin}.
-The advantage of SDEs is their ability to capture and quantify the randomness of the underlying dynamics.
-This is particularly useful when the dynamics are not completely understood, and the unknown parts are described as random.
+The advantage of SDEs is their ability to capture and quantify the randomness of the underlying dynamics. {They are especially applicable} when the dynamics are not {entirely} understood, and the unknown parts {act} as random.
+The following parametric form is {common} for an SDE model with additive noise: